 Some common symptoms of periodontitis include red, swollen, tender, or bleeding gums.
 Many people notice the discomfort, especially when they eat, drink, or brush their teeth.
 This is a disease that can be quite uncomfortable and, if left untreated, could result in you losing your teeth.

 How Does Periodontal Disease Occur?

 One of the most common reasons for the existence of periodontal disease is poor oral hygiene.
 If you’ve been neglecting your teeth by not brushing and flossing daily, then you might be at risk of contracting this disease.

 How Can Periodontal Disease Be Prevented?

 One of the best ways to prevent gum disease is by taking good care of your oral health.
-This includes brushing and flossing daily as well as visiting your dentist regularly.
-Once every six to twelve months you should be going into the dentist’s office for a professional cleaning and check-up.
+Good oral health includes brushing and flossing daily as well as visiting your dentist regularly.
+Once every six to twelve months, you should be going into the dentist’s office for a professional cleaning and check-up.

 How Can Periodontal Disease Be Treated?

-This disease can be treated in several ways.
-The first and most common way would be a good professional cleaning often referred to as a deep cleaning.
+At Marler Cambell Dental Practice, we can treat this disease in several ways.
+The first and most common way would be a good professional cleaning, often referred to as a deep cleaning.
 In some cases, your gums may need surgery.
 Medications have also been known to help and in all situations.
-And improving your own oral care habits is a must.
-Take charge of your health and well being and do your part to participate in your healing.
+And improving your oral care habits is a must.
+Take charge of your health and well-being and do your part to participate in your healing.

 If you believe that you are experiencing periodontal disease, give our office a call today!
-We’d love to get you an appointment to begin your healing journey.
+We’d love to help you with our Periodontal Disease Treatment in Escondido, CA. Get you an appointment to begin your healing journey.